seme4/ssi-consultancy/DeployersGuide.md

 If using a version of SQLite older than 3.8.2 then remove the `WITHOUT ROWID` from the first statement.

+Create a new directory:

+    $ mkdir /var/databases

 Execute these SQL statements in SQLite.
-If necessary, replace /var/www/sameasdb.sq3 with a path and file name that is consistent with your file system.
+If necessary, replace /var/databases/sameasdb.sq3 with a path and file name that is consistent with your file system.

-    $ sqlite3 /var/www/sameasdb.sq3 < create_sqlite_table.sql
+    $ sqlite3 /var/databases/sameasdb.sq3 < create_sqlite_table.sql

 ---